 One of the nicest and longest lasting gifts is a plant.
 Plants add natural beauty, go with everything, and even help clean the air.
-But not all plants are appropriate for everyone.
+Not all plants are appropriate for everyone, however.
 Plant gift giving etiquette should consider the receiver’s care ability, mature size, possible allergies, pet and child toxicity, and more.
 Some plants can be an absolute nightmare, which is what you want to avoid when giving plants as presents.

 We’ll go over some plant gift considerations so you don’t accidently make a blunder you’ll regret.